hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 .. note::

    If you do not provide a walltime for your job, then a default walltime will be applied.
-This 1 hour for all partitions, except for the debug partitions where it is 30 minutes (see :ref:`submit_genius_debug` below).
+This is 1 hour for all partitions, except for the debug partitions where it is 30 minutes (see :ref:`submit_genius_debug` below).

 .. note::